GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
+Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.

-~ Albert Einstein
+~ Dennis Ritchie
 <pre>

 </pre>